 Sharing of information

 As required by the Guideline, an information protocol has been developed for sharing of confidential electricity information.
-The protocol can be found HERE (coming soon), and the information register request form for legal entities can be found HERE (coming soon).
+The protocol can be found HERE, and the information register request form for legal entities can be found HERE.

 The structure of our reporting includes:

 SA Power Networks provides significant information on our performance to the Regulator for monitoring purposes.
+Costs are allocated in accordance with our AER-approved Cost Allocation Method.
 We also provide a comprehensive regulatory proposal for each five-year regulatory period.
 This information is available at the websites of the and the .

 We also publish information on our network planning.